 9. White-browed Coucal

 The white-browed coucal, also known as the lark-heeled cuckoo, is a species of cuckoo in the family Cuculidae.
-It is native to sub-Saharan Africa, where it is found in thick vegetation and scrub, including in some coastal regions.
+It is native to sub-Saharan Africa and is found in thick vegetation and scrub, including in some coastal regions.

-Burchell’s coucal is sometimes considered to be a subspecies of the white-browed coucal, though this is not universally accepted.
-The white-browed coucal is a medium-sized bird, typically measuring around 33 cm in length.
+Burchell’s coucal is sometimes considered a subspecies of the white-browed coucal, though this is not universally accepted.
+The white-browed coucal is a medium-sized bird, typically measuring around 33 cm long.

-Its plumage is mainly brownish-black, with a white throat and white eyebrows, which give it its name.
+Its plumage is mainly brownish-black, with a white throat and eyebrows, giving it its name.
 It has a long, broad tail and typically forages on the ground for food.

 The white-browed coucal is usually solitary but may be seen in pairs or small groups during the breeding season.
 Its diet consists mainly of insects, although it may also take some small reptiles, amphibians, and other small animals.

-It is an opportunistic feeder and will take advantage of food sources that become available.
-Its call is a loud, metallic ‘kook-kook-kook’, which is often heard during the day.
+It is an opportunistic feeder and will take advantage of available food sources.
+Its call is a loud, metallic ‘kook-kook-kook,’ often heard during the day.

 Kingdom | Animalia |